osism/testbed/README.md

 ## Notes

-* **WARNING** The secrets are unencrypted in the individual files.
-Therefore do not use the testbed publicly
+* **WARNING** The secrets are unencrypted in the individual files. **Therefore do not use the testbed publicly.**
-* The configuration is intentionally kept quite static
+* The configuration is intentionally kept quite static.
+* Even if all components (storage, network, compute, control) are operated on the same nodes, there are separate networks.
+This is because in larger productive HCI environments, dedicated control nodes and network nodes are usually provided.
+It is also common to place storage frontend and storage backend on an independent/additional network infrastructure.
 * The third node (``testbed-node-2``) is not enabled for services by default.
 This is to test the scaling of the services.